 How long is the warranty …………….2-Years parts and labour unlimited cycles. (subject to misuse etc.)

 How often do I need it servicing …..National requirements for validation/inspection at 1 year/1500 cycles

 Where can I purchase one…………….The same distributors you buy your NSK instruments from.

 How much will it set me back………..Circa £4,700.00 plus VAT.
 Malcolm

-Yet another modern machine shown at the BDIA Showcase in October, was the Lisa from W&H. Boasting stylish looks, a newly designed and intuitive touch-screen, an option to remotely select a cycle via the new app and have eked out even more cycle-performance improvements.
-Prices start in the upper £4000s + VAT.
-Full information and specifications are available on the W&H web We would like to include the Lisa in future, in our review pages.
+Yet another modern machine, shown at the BDIA Showcase , is the Lisa from W&H. Boasting stylish looks, a newly designed and intuitive touch-screen, an option to remotely select a cycle via the new app and have eked out even more cycle-performance improvements.
+Special prices start in the £4785 + VAT.
+Full information and specifications are available on the W&H web.
+Call one of their specialists for more details by following link.